Citation Help

 RefWorks is a web-based product provided by Johns Hopkins to all current affiliates and accessible to you after you graduate.
 From RefWorks, choose “login from my institution.”
 First time users must provide a Johns Hopkins email address and fill out a short form.
 For subsequent logins, choosing “login from my institution” will lead you to the familiar JHED login screen.
 See the library's RefWorks Guide for more information.

 Zotero is a free "open source" citation manager.
 For Zotero help, including a link to download the product, see their Quick Start Guide, as well as guides from Oregon State and/or Georgia State.
 This 6-minute YouTube video is a good "first look" at how Zotero works.
 Note that Zotero also has features for highlighting / annotating PDFs.
+More information in the library's Citing Sources Guide.

 Style Manuals